Britons worry profits to trump services in hospital deal

 Ministers and officials stress the worries are unfounded, but the subject is sensitive in a country where the National Health Service, providing free care for all since 1948, is viewed with an almost religious awe.

-Any dilution of the system where the state both pays for and provides medical care is routinely condemned as unacceptable "privatisation."
+Any dilution of the system where the state both pays for and provides medical care is routinely condemned as unacceptable "privatization."

 "I think of it as our National Health Service, it belongs to us, we paid for it," said Blight.